Ric Flair: Jim Crockett Promotions / World Championship Wrestling (1974–1991)

-Becoming the Nature Boy (1974–1981)
+Television Champion; plane crash (1974–1977)

-In 1974, Flair left the AWA for Jim Crockett's Mid-Atlantic region in the National Wrestling Alliance (NWA), debuting on May 13, 1974, by defeating Abe Jacobs.
-Shortly after his debut, Flair won his first championship in the promotion, by teaming with Rip Hawk to defeat Bob Bruggers and Paul Jones to win the Mid-Atlantic Tag Team Championship.
-After a lengthy title reign, Flair and Hawk lost the titles to Paul Jones and Tiger Conway Jr. on December 6.
+In May 1974, Flair left the AWA for Jim Crockett Promotions' National Wrestling Alliance (NWA) territory in the Mid-Atlantic region.
+He debuted on May 13, 1974, defeating Abe Jacobs.
+Shortly after his debut, Flair won his first championship in the promotion, by teaming with Rip Hawk to defeat Bob Bruggers and Paul Jones in the Greensboro Coliseum to win the NWA Mid-Atlantic Tag Team Championship.
+After a lengthy title reign, Flair and Hawk lost the titles to Paul Jones and Tiger Conway Jr. on December 6, 1974.
 Brute Bernard substituted for an inactive Hawk during the title defense.

-Flair captured his first singles title on February 9, 1975, by beating Paul Jones for the Mid-Atlantic Television Championship.
+Flair captured his first singles title on February 9, 1975, by beating Paul Jones for the NWA Mid-Atlantic Television Championship in the Winston-Salem War Memorial Coliseum.
 After holding the title for six months, he lost it back to Jones on August 8.
-During the same time, Flair began feuding with Wahoo McDaniel over the Mid-Atlantic Heavyweight Championship.
-After coming up short in several title opportunities, he finally defeated McDaniel for the title in a title vs. hair match on September 20.
+During the same time, Flair began feuding with Wahoo McDaniel over the NWA Mid-Atlantic Heavyweight Championship.
+After coming up short in several title opportunities, he finally defeated McDaniel for the title in a title vs. hair match on September 20, 1975 in the Hampton Roads Coliseum.